TomTang01/League-of-Legend-Large-Neutral-Monster-Analysis/README.md

 | LOLTMNT06_96134  | Red    | True               |             1 |         2 |             3 |                 2 |                     3 |        0 |            0 |         0 |             1 |            0 |                6 |            0 |        0 |            1 |          0 |              1 |        0 |
 | LOLTMNT06_95160  | Blue   | True               |             0 |         0 |             4 |                 0 |                     4 |        0 |            0 |         0 |             1 |            2 |                4 |            0 |        0 |            1 |          0 |              1 |        0 |
 ```

+# Data Analysis

+## Univariate Analysis

+By graphing out all the columns into histograms, it is confirmed that most columns contain reasonable values with reasonable distributions.
+For example, the graph of the 'dragons' column does seem to agree with the fact that the column is the sum of 'elementaldrakes' and 'elders', as seen below:
+<iframe
+  src="assets/dragons.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>